 As in all the great cathedrals of the world, Evensong or a Sacred Concert is offered every Sunday.
 Evensong is the crowning jewel in a cathedral’s busy Sunday.
 The Cathedral Choir sings on the first Sunday of every month.
 Other Sundays feature the Priory School Chamber Choir or Colla Voce, a women’s ensemble at UH founded by one of the Cathedral’s Choral Scholars.
 On Sundays when there is no choir, Evensong is sung by the congregation to simple chants.

-Wednesdays at Saint Andrew’s Noontime Concerts
+Wednesdays at The Cathedral of St. Andrew – Noontime Concerts